A personal account – P. Constantine

 Are not included at this stage although Mr Handley provided details, They will be covered later.

 It's interesting to see the outcome of Paul Handley's investigations.
 There are many more drawings and explanations, but here in a nutshell is a drawing that shows some 1939 sections in dotted lines with Paul Handley's sections, taking everything into account, in solid lines.
-It can be seen the reasonably close correlation.
+The reasonably close correlation can be seen.